 Chapter 948 of the Florida Criminal Law Statutes governs probation.
 There are different levels of probation supervision depending on the severity of the offense.

 Once sentenced to probation your absolute goal is to abide by all of the terms and conditions.
-Court practices vary slightly by district, but in general, a few common terms and conditions of probation include:

 Our Petition Preparer Service can have all your documents professionally prepared after a brief interview with our trained Florida Legal Document Specialists.